Lump Sum Scheme

 Preserving your entitlement until age 55

-If you choose to leave your super in the Lump Sum Scheme, it will be preserved until you can claim your entitlement at age 55, subject to applicable tax rates which depend on your Commonwealth Government preservation age.
+If you choose to leave your super in the Lump Sum Scheme, it will be preserved until you can claim your entitlement at age 55, subject to applicable tax rates which depend on your age.
 However access to any amounts subject to Commonwealth Government preservation rules remain governed by those rules.

 • Over 55